joshuasrichardson/AntHillSearch/README.md

 ### <code>LiveSimulation.addAgents()</code>

-Adds agents to the simulation (in addition to the "numAgents" specified in the constructor).
+Adds agents to the simulation (in addition to the <code>numAgents</code> specified in the constructor).
 These agents can be given specific starting states, phases, locations, and assignments.

 - <code>numAgents</code> (required): Integer to set the number of agents to create with the specified state, phase, assignedSite, and startingPosition.

 - <code>state</code> (required): State that the agents start in.

 - <code>phase</code> (required): Integer to set the phase that the agents start in.

 - <code>assignedSiteIndex</code> (required): Integer that sets the agents' assigned site to the nth site in the site list.

 - <code>startingPosition</code>: Ordered pair that sets where the agents start in the simulation.

 Note that this method can not be used with the RecordingPlayer.